MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/microsoft-365-whats-next.md

 Because this article is a new experiment in the type of information that Microsoft is making available, here's the legal disclaimer:
 > [!WARNING]
-> The information contained in this article pertains only the Microsoft 365 admin center and is not a promise of future functionality nor do we promise that the feature will be released in the quarter we've indicated.
+> The information contained in this article pertains only to the Microsoft 365 admin center and is not a promise of future functionality nor do we promise that the feature will be released in the time frame we've indicated.
 In addition, this information is not a complete list of all features being released.
 This article might be discontinued or deleted at any time.

 ## Why are we doing this?
 We've heard your feedback that it's hard to plan for change and that you'd like to know what's coming next to the Microsoft 365 admin center.